harness/developer-hub/docs/software-engineering-insights/sei-technical-reference/scm-metrics-calculation/lines-of-code-metric.md

 This metric is pivotal in measuring a developer's contribution, quantified by the total lines of code added, deleted, or changed in the selected time period.
 This serves as an indicator of developer productivity.

-According to industry standards, an ideal range for the LOC metric is between 125 and 185 lines of code per month.
+According to industry standards, an ideal range for the LOC metric for an software engineer is between 125 and 185 lines of code per month.
 However, note that this range may vary depending on factors such as project complexity and coding conventions.